 Fathers model to girls how they should be treated by men.
 They also show them how a Real Man should behave.
 Dwayne says, “They will find the love from someone.
 Be the man you want your daughter to marry.”
 Teen girls need their fathers’ involvement and quality time.

 Please check out this 2.2 minute video of Dwayne Peace delivering his message about gossip, rumor, and drama.

 Dwayne made it clear that parents need to be ready to take on the role of coach for their youth 24/7.
 That is impossible if you are in the habit of some of the behaviors described above.
 You will need to make some significant changes yourself.
 You need to behave in a way that instills trust in your child.
 I will never forget Kelly saying “Mom, the healthier you get, the healthier I get.”

 Note: Before sending your teen for counseling, please check your own mental health and parental leadership.
-It may be more appropriate for you to seek counseling for yourself first.
+It may be more appropriate, effective, and powerful (healthy role modeling) for you to seek counseling for yourself first.

 Please check out these related posts:

 - Fed Up With the Kids?
 How to Manage Parental Anger

 - Give Your Children Unconditional and Conditional Love